Employee Performance Management: Benefits and Tips to Improve It Effectively

 2. Align goals more accurately

 The first step in employee management is recruiting or assigning the right person for the job.
-It is, therefore, important to have a holistic approach leveraging business acumen for an effective role assignment process.
+It is, therefore, essential to have a holistic approach leveraging business acumen for an effective role assignment process.

 Once that is done, you should set performance goals with your new employee with the organization's larger goals in mind.
 This might not seem easy if the employee works remotely.
-Still, constant check-ins and alignment sessions, they will understand how you will monitor their performance for the remainder of the assessment period.
+Still, with constant check-ins and alignment sessions, they will understand how you will monitor their performance for the remainder of the assessment period.

 3. Gain a better understanding of your business's performance